 Agreements

-Proposal 2 A new timer to consider the DFI as invalid is not introduced.
-(15/17)
+A new timer to consider the DFI as invalid is not introduced.

-Proposal 3 Repetitions across multiple CG configurations are not supported in this release.
-(15/17)
+Repetitions across multiple CG configurations are not supported in this release.

-Proposal 4 It’s up to UE implementation on selecting retransmissions, no prioritization is introduced in this release.
-(16/17)
+It’s up to UE implementation on selecting retransmissions, no prioritization is introduced in this release.

-Proposal 6 When CG type 2 (re-)activation DCI is received, UE implementation selects a HARQ process (as agreed), and stops the CGRT and CGT associated with the selected HARQ process, if running.
-(14/17)
+When CG type 2 (re-)activation DCI is received, UE implementation selects a HARQ process (as agreed), and stops the CGRT and CGT associated with the selected HARQ process, if running.

+Proposal 7: As already agreed, UE prioritizes retransmission over new transmission.
+No further optimizations dealing with the transmission of confirmation MAC CE will be considered.

-Proposal 8 The UE uses RV zero for the initial transmission.
+The UE uses RV zero for the initial transmission.
 The RV selection for auto-retransmission is left up to UE implementation, as for feLAA.
-(17/17)

-Proposal 10 Confirm that for NR-U, when a MAC PDU contains both data from DTCHs and MAC CEs, the UE selects the CAPC of the lowest priority logical channel with MAC SDUs multiplexed (i.e. priority of multiplexed MAC CEs is not taken into account).
+Confirm that for NR-U, when a MAC PDU contains both data from DTCHs and MAC CEs, the UE selects the CAPC of the lowest priority logical channel with MAC SDUs multiplexed (i.e. priority of multiplexed MAC CEs is not taken into account).
 No changes required to 38.300.
-(16/16)

-Proposal 11 Extend the UE CAPC selection to MsgA PUSCH transmission, Msg3 PUSCH transmission and other UL transmission case where CAT4 is indicated but CAPC is not signaled explicitly.
-(15/15)
+Extend the UE CAPC selection to MsgA PUSCH transmission, Msg3 PUSCH transmission and other UL transmission case where CAT4 is indicated but CAPC is not signaled explicitly.

-Proposal 1 When UE performs auto-retransmission on a different CG configuration with the same TBS, it will not consider the LCP restriction.
-(12/17)
+When UE performs auto-retransmission on a different CG configuration with the same TBS, it will not consider the LCP restriction.

-Proposal 12 RAN2 postpones the PHR ambiguity issue to future releases.
-(11/15)
+RAN2 postpones the PHR ambiguity issue to future releases.

-Proposal 13 As a baseline, NR-U features are applied to unlicensed operation.
+As a baseline, NR-U features are applied to unlicensed operation.
 Whether the NR-U specific features can be applied to licensed operation has to be discussed on a case-by-case basis (likely in the main session).
-(10/15)

 With the nrofHARQ-Processes and HPID-offset (introduced in IIoT), UE is allowed to select HPID given by [harq-procID-offset, harq-procID-offset + 1, …, harq-procID-offset + nrofHARQ-Processes – 1].
 Understanding is that there is only impact to RRC specification.